gauntlt/gauntlt-demo/labs/sxsw-2014/01_Overview.md

 ### Setup
-There are two options for working through the workshop.
-The recommended way is to use the virtual box image as there are a couple of security tools (arachni, nmap, ...) that we will be using.
-It is not required for you to use it though and you can just clone the repo if you have ruby 1.9.3 and bundler.

-If you want to use the vagrant box setup for the workshop, please follow the instructions in `00_Setup.md` and if you want to just use our own box, follow the directions in `03_Using Repo Only.md`
+You have two options for completing the labs:
+* Use the pre-configured vagrant box as outlined in `02_Setup using Vagrant.md` (RECOMMENDED)
+* Run gauntlt natively as described in `03_Setup using Bundler.md`

+Using the vagrant box is the only option we will be able to support in the workshop.
+The box comes with a few security tools already installed.

-This has been tested to work on linux and OS X.
+This has been tested to work on Linux and OS X.